guardian/discs-challenge-scala/README.md

     Open the following in your browser to see your answer:
     Visualisation: file:///tmp/discs-answer.html

-You can then load the visualisation file in your web-browser to look at the answer.
+You can load the visualisation file in your web-browser as instructed to look at the answer.
+It can be really helpful to do this to get a sense of where your solution can be improved, or to debug problems with your approach.

 If you want to run the project every time the code changes you can use `~run`, which will watch for changes and execute the `run` command